When stored clothes start to smell stale…

 Let the slices rest for a week or more until they are completely dry and slightly crisp

-Once our quince slides are fully dry, sort them by size: select the larget slices for the potpourri and the smaller bits for the scented sachet.
+Once our quince slides are fully dry, sort them by size: select the largest slices for the potpourri and the smaller bits for the scented sachet.

 What You’ll Need: